coffee makers icon

 The Handpresso Pump is 8.7 inches by 3.9 inches by 2.8 inches and looks like a bike pump with a small hockey puck attached.
 Mainly because that’s basically what it is.

-It is very simply designed and sturdy.
-Sturdy enough to survive a few accidents, which is handy when you plan on taking it in and out of your backpack.
-I wouldn’t recommend throwing it around, but if you drop it occasionally it should be fine.
+Sturdy enough to survive a few accidents – great if you plan on taking it in and out of your backpack.
+I wouldn’t recommend throwing it around, but if you drop it occasionally (guilty!) it should be fine.

-Every part of the Handpresso is robustly built.
+Almost every part of the Handpresso is well-built.
 And, with very few moving parts, there isn’t really anything to go wrong.
 So it stands up to long-term use very well.

 Handpresso Wild Hybrid on table next to the 4 included glasses and thermos flask